TEMPORARY LOCATION THROUGH MARCH 2019 MOBILE ROUNDUP

-- Park in the section marked with cones or as directed by staff, otherwise you risk a parking ticket.
+Park in the section marked with cones or as directed by staff.

-- At your appointment time, check in at the tent and follow directions for fee payment and inspections.
+At your appointment time, check in at the large white canopy and follow directions for the inspection and permitting process.

-Please review the following documents, which were also provided with your invoice.
-The documents include:
+Please review the following documents, which were also included with your invoice.
+The documents are:

 Types of Mobile Food Vehicles

 A “food vehicle” or “vehicle” means any conveyance from which food or drinks are distributed to the consumer.
 This includes, but is not limited to, the following:

 - Full food preparation trucks (typically referred to as taco trucks or catering trucks)